About the course

-You will be required to supply supporting documents with your application, including references and an official transcript.
-See 'How to apply' for instructions on the documents you will need and how these will be assessed.
+You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
+The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

-Performance at interview(s)
+Performance at interview

 Interviews are normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The Oxford University Department of Education (OUDE) has been making a major contribution to the field of education for over 100 years and the department has a world class reputation for research, for teacher education and for its master's and doctoral programmes.
-OUDE combines international standing as a research-intensive department with the highest quality teaching.
+The University of Oxford 's Department of Education has been making a major contribution to the field of education for over 100 years and the department has a world class reputation for research, for teacher education and for its master's and doctoral programmes.
+The department combines international standing as a research-intensive department with the highest quality teaching.

-In the 2014 evaluation of research quality in UK universities, the Research Excellence Framework (REF), OUDE was the top-ranked Department of Education in the UK.
-The department has ESRC recognition for its graduate training, and its teacher training was rated ‘outstanding’ by the Office for Standards in Education (OfSTED) in its most recent inspection in 2011.
+In the 2021 evaluation of research quality in UK universities, the Research Excellence Framework (REF), the Department of Education had the highest overall percentage of research judged to be 4* (ie world-leading in terms of originality, significance and rigour) in Education in the UK.
+The department has ESRC recognition for its graduate training, and its teacher training was rated ‘outstanding’ by the Office for Standards in Education (OfSTED) in its most recent inspection in 2019.

 Research in the department is organised around three major themes:

-- Language, cognition and development
+- Language, Cognition and Development